Zenter-is/PHP_API/README.md

 #PHP_API

-##Using composer to include this project
+##Using composer to include this in your project

 Add the repository to the repository list in composer.json